TerradooCloud/Terradoo-Cloud-Documentation/README.md

 License
 =======

- By "Juan Del Castillo Gómez" and "Contributors" with AGPL-3.0
+ AGPL-3.0 by "Juan Del Castillo Gómez" and "Contributors".